 Houston Shoplifting Attorney

 Texas law enforcement takes shoplifting seriously – even if the offender is a minor with an otherwise clean record.
 One moment of bad judgment or giving in to peer pressure can mean a criminal conviction, fines, and community service hours.
 Even accidental shoplifting (unintentionally forgetting to pay for merchandise or services) or retail theft can have legal consequences.
-If you or someone you know recently received a shoplifting charge in Houston, you need a competent defense attorney that specializes in shoplifting cases.
+If you or someone you know recently received a shoplifting charge in Houston, you need a competent Houston shoplifting attorney that specializes in these cases.
 You need David A. Breston, Attorney at Law.